 Conduct withdrawal occurs in circumstances where the College deems it necessary that a student be involuntarily removed from one or more classes based on student conduct.
-Only the Office of the Registrar may conduct withdraw students, and only at the written direction from the President, the Provost, or the Director of Student Conduct & Community Standards.
+Only the Office of the Registrar may withdraw students for reasons of conduct, and only at the written direction of the President, the Provost, or the Director of Student Conduct & Community Standards.
 Students who have been conduct withdrawn will receive a CW (Conduct Withdrawn) code for the course or courses.
-Students who are conduct withdrawn from all courses and the College will be given a student status of "Conduct Dismissal" and a conduct hold will be applied to the student's account.
+Students who are withdrawn for reasons of conduct from all courses and the College will be given a student status of "Conduct Dismissal" and a conduct hold will be applied to the student's account.

-Confidentiality for Student Employees
+Confidentiality Expectations for Student Employees